yonga9121/multiple_dbs/README.md

 #### NOTE:
-If you already have models, migrations and a schema file, and want to manage that initial database with the multiple_dbs gem (recommended), you should create the database using the multiple_dbs_initializer generator and pass as an that database name.
+If you already have models, migrations and a schema file, and want to manage that initial database with the multiple_dbs gem (recommended), you should create the database using the multiple_dbs_initializer generator and pass said database name as an argument.
+Check the install section for more information.

-Finally copy the db/migration folder, schema and seed files to the db/your_default_db folder and use the --skip and --only options in the right way.
+Finally copy the db/migration folder, schema and seed files to the db/your_default_db folder and use the --skip and --only options.
+These options are explained in the install section.

-If you DO NOT want to override the default database.yml file pass the option --not_override=true
+If you DO NOT want to override the default database.yml file, add as an option --not_override=true

 ### Setting up your models

-Assuming that you create a User model and it has many Post
+Assuming that you create a User model and it has many Posts.

-In the User model.
+The User model should look like this:
 ```ruby
 # app/models/user.rb
 class User < ApplicationRecord